wonko9/skynet/README.txt

 Most of the time, you will only need to pass a map_reduce_class and map_data.
 All other options just give you finer grain control.   map_data must be an array.
 The map_reduce_class must AT LEAST implement a self.map class method.
 It may also implement self.reduce, self.reduce_partitioner, and self.map_partitioner.
 Skynet will assume it can use all of those methods in the map_reduce_class you pass.

 Your map and reduce class methods should ALWAYS assume they are being passed an array.
 Your map method must always return an array as well.

+== Skynet Logging

+  You might be interested in seeing what skynet is doing.
+There are 2 Skynet::Config options which control logging.
+  Skynet::CONFIG[:SKYNET_LOG_LEVEL] and Skynet::CONFIG[:SKYNET_LOG_FILE]
+  Skynet::CONFIG[:SKYNET_LOG_LEVEL] is set to Logger::ERROR by default.
+Other possibilities are Logger::DEBUG, Logger::INFO, Logger::WARN, Logger::ERROR, Logger::FATAL

+  You might try Logger::INFO to see more of what's going on.
+To use the Skynet::Logger inside your own classes simple
+    include SkynetDebugger

+SkynetDebugger[link:files/lib/skynet/skynet_debugger_rb.html]

 == CREDITS